 You'll need this for one of the exercises but it's optional.

 Based on a workshop I gave at the 2011 Maritime Writers' Workshop, the information is dated in some parts and I'm sure some of the links are dead, but the basic concepts for finding a publisher or agent remain the same...some of them still want snail mail submissions.

-The book follows a format of define, demonstrate and explore.
+The ebook follows a format of define, demonstrate and explore.
 This allows you to read through the book, pick a handful of options and start using them right away.
 Most of the options are either free or inexpensive.

-OK, so this one pokes fun at writers, but it presents a view that many writers may recognize...and especially the people around them
+OK, so this one pokes fun at writers, but it presents a view that many writers may recognize...and especially the people around them.

 Don’t let the hard voices get to you.